Releases: Expanded View

 - Grindcore House – This all-vegan, metal music-themed coffee house delivers fair-trade coffee and an extensive cafe menu in a laid-back setting with a tight community vibe.
 Friendly baristas who know customers by name, a case stocked with locally made treats and free Wi-Fi are icing on the (vegan) cake.
 1515 S. 4th Street, (215) 839-3333, grindcorehouse.com

-- The Industry Bar – With 12 taps, an adventurous menu and a 20% discount for restaurant industry workers, this Pennsport newbie has established itself as a neighborhood hotspot.
-Late on Saturday nights, the kitchen prepares a special “staff meal:” hearty, simple fare priced just right.
+- The Industry Bar – With 12 taps, one beer engine, an adventurous menu and a 20% discount for restaurant industry workers, The Industry Bar has established itself as a Pennsport hotspot.
+Late Sunday nights, the kitchen prepares a special “staff meal:” hearty, simple fare priced just right.
 1401 E. Moyamensing Avenue, (215) 271-9500, theindustrybar.com

 Parks & Recreation:

-- Dickinson Square Park – Basketball courts, swing sets, a jungle gym and three acres of trees and green space define this neighborhood park.
+- Dickinson Square Park – Basketball courts, swings, a jungle gym and three acres of trees and green space define this park.
 In the warmer months, residents come here for picnic lunches—easy, thanks to the availability of delicious food in the area—and a seasonal farmers’ market.
 Between Moyamensing Avenue & 4th Street and Tasker & Morris Streets, dickinsonsquare.org

 - Rizzo Rink – Hockey is a way of life for the regulars at Rizzo Rink, but casual skaters are welcome to don their blades and round the ice for public hours, Wednesday through Sunday from November to March.
 1001 S. Front Street, (215) 685-1593, rizzorink.com